rsmuc/telekom-negativliste-updater/README.md

 ```
 If the installation was successful, you should see the version number of Geckodriver printed in the console.

 Please note that the exact steps for installing Geckodriver may vary depending on your operating system.
-Make sure to provide instructions specific to the operating system you are targeting in your README.

-Remember to include any additional details or troubleshooting steps that may be relevant to your specific use case.

 ## Usage